aiformankind/aiformankind.github.io/README.md

 ## Our Projects

-- **Wildfires Smoke Detection Project** to investigate and promote the use of AI Deep Learning in early wildfire smoke detection.
+- **[Wildfires Smoke Detection Project](https://github.com/aiformankind/wildfire-smoke-detection-research)** to investigate and promote the use of AI Deep Learning in early wildfire smoke detection.
 We want to raise awareness about the crisis and rally more people/AI experts to work on this problem.
-We continue to promote the curation of open datasets to speed up research and development.
+We continue to promote the curation of [open datasets](https://github.com/aiformankind/wildfire-smoke-dataset) to speed up research and development.
 We collaborate with [HPWREN](http://hpwren.ucsd.edu/) in promoting the collaboration of our volunteers from private tech with public sector in solving this wildfire crisis.

-  AI For Mankind had annotated 744 wildfire smoke HPWREN images in 2019 and built a wildfire smoke detector aka "The Super Duper" using the annotated images.
+  AI For Mankind had created [bounding box annotated wildfire smoke images](https://github.com/aiformankind/wildfire-smoke-dataset) in 2019 and built a wildfire smoke detector aka "The Super Duper" using the annotated images.
 It has shown promising results running against wildfire images captured by HPWREN in 2020.
 See below.

  1. For 2020-02-05 fire captured by HPWREN camera hp-w-mobo-c, our detector detected the smoke *13 minutes* after fire ignition.